cdent/gabbi/docs/source/handlers.rst

   * ``value``: None if ``test_key_value`` is a list, otherwise the value half of the key/value pair at this entry.

-Optionally a subclass may also define a ``cleanup`` method which is called once before the loop that calls ``action`` is run.
+Optionally a subclass may also define a ``preprocess`` method which is called once before the loop that calls ``action`` is run.
+``preprocess`` is passed the current test instance which may be modified in place if required.
+One possible reason to do this would be to process the ``test.output`` into another form only once rather than per test assertion.